HOW TO COLLECT?

 We are constantly creating new routes ourselves, i.e. legalising routes for everyone and thus making them officially accessible.
 If you have discovered errors or problems on our routes in the W-Gravel region during your ride, or if you have suggestions for improvement, we would be happy to receive your feedback.

-A few highly motivated and wonderful individuals have compiled a list of all drinking fountains in Carinthia and the surrounding regions, which you can find under this link:
+A few highly motivated and wonderful individuals have put together a list of all drinking fountains in Carinthia and the surrounding regions, which you can find under this link – www.refresh-water4cyclists.at

 PERSONAL LIABILITY